mohamadsolouki/IU-habit-tracker/README.md

 python main.py
 ```

-- You should see the main menu like this which asks you to use predefined data or use your own data:
+- You should see the main menu like picture below, and you can navigate through the options using the arrow keys and press enter to select an option.

 ![Main menu](docs/main_menu.png)

-You can navigate through the options using the arrow keys and press enter to select an option.

 ### Add habit
 - You can add a habit by entering the name of the habit and the period of the habit.